jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 Intel Drivers are much easier to install on Linux, with many distributions including them by default.
 If you do not need CUDA for other applications, it is highly recommended that you stick with Intel Graphics on Linux.

-### Servers without GPUs

-Not having a GPU is **NOT** recommended for Jellyfin, as video transcoding on the CPU is very performance demanding.
-HDR to SDR tone-mapping can make the situation even worse.
-Depending on your configuration, you may end up in situations where a Ryzen 9 5950X cannot handle even a single video stream.
-Please read [the section below for more details](/docs/general/administration/hardware-selection#software-hdr-to-sdr-tone-mapping)

 ### Low Power Servers